boliviabits/mi_resiliencia/README.md

 ### Geo-servidor (servidor cartográfico)

-Download GeoServer version 2.23 from http://geoserver.org/download/
+Download GeoServer stable version (e.g. 2.23.2 for the moment) from http://geoserver.org/download/
 - Do the standard installation on port 8080
 - Overwrite the data_dir directory with the provided and extracted [data.zip](https://github.com/GEOTEST-AG/MiResiliencia/blob/master/Setup/data.zip)
 - Login to Geoserver (http://localhost:8080) with standard Geoserver access (admin/geoserver).
 Edit Datastore -> miresilienciadb and fill in the db, server and password to the database